 What are Notes Used For?

-Aside from the obvious buying and selling of property, there are a ton of uses for mortgage notes.
-If you own real estate and you need to access capital for whatever reason, you can use a mortgage note to acquire it (if you can find a willing lender).
+There are many more uses for mortgage notes then simply buying property.
+If you own real estate you can use a mortgage note to release equity for any reason.
 Here are some of the main uses of mortgage notes in real estate:

-Related Content: What Are Notes Used For?
-Investors Edition
+Related: What Are Notes Used For?
+A More Comprehensive List

 What Every Note Investor Needs to Know

-If you’re going to buy a real estate note as an investment, the first thing you should do is figure out what you want to achieve.
-Do you want passive income with low risk? or big potential returns whilst accepting a higher level of risk?
-If you know what you’re looking for then you can search specifically for notes that fit your criteria.
+If you’re going to buy mortgage note as an investment, the first thing to do is figure out your own goals.
+Do you want passive income with low risk? or big potential returns and/or losses?
+If you know what you’re looking for then you can find notes that fit your criteria.

 Performing vs Non-Performing Notes

-A non-performing note is one that is in – or close to – default.
+If the borrower is in default the note is non-performing.
 A note typically becomes non-performing when payments on the loan are overdue by 90 days or more.
-Non-performing loans are generally considered bad debt because the chances of them getting paid back under the current terms are minimal.
+Non-performing loans are considered as bad debt because the chances of them getting paid back under the current terms are minimal.

-Investors usually buy non-performing notes form other lenders at a deep discount to face value.
-A lender might sell a non-performing note to another investor at a discount in order to cash out quickly and avoid lengthy foreclosure proceedings.
+Investors usually buy non-performing notes from other lenders at a discount to face value.
+Lenders and investors sell their non-performing notes to cash out quickly and avoid lengthy and costly foreclosure proceedings.

-In the case of a foreclosure, the 1st position lien takes priority over all other liens against the property and is paid off first when the asset is sold.
-The 2nd position lien is a junior loan and is repaid only after the 1st position loan has been repaid in full.
+In a foreclosure, a 1st position lien takes priority over all other liens and is settled first from the proceeds of the sale.
+A 2nd position lien is a junior loan and is repaid only after the 1st position loan has been repaid in full.
 This makes 2nd position note investing much more risky.

-When a loan is amortized, each monthly payment pays off some interest and repays some of the principal loan amount.
-Every amortized loan comes with an amortization schedule detailing how each monthly payment is apportioned.
-There are plenty of free amortization calculators online given a quick Google search.
+When a loan is amortized, each monthly payment consists of some interest and some of the principal loan amount.
+Amortized notes comes with an amortization schedule detailing how each monthly payment is apportioned between capital and interest.

 It is important to understand that interest on an amortized loan is usually recalculated every month based on the most recent ending balance.
-So, as each monthly payment reduces the principal balance, less overall interest becomes due.
-Crucially, this means that the return on investment on an amortized loan will be LESS than the interest rate, unless the loan is purchased with a significant discount to face value.
+So as each monthly payment reduces the principal balance, less interest becomes due.
+This means that the return on investment to an amortized note will be LESS than the interest rate, unless the loan is purchased at a significant discount to face value.

-Some loans can be amortized over a long period with a balloon payment set earlier on.
-For example, a loan might be amortized over 30 years to keep the monthly payments as low as possible, but with a balloon payment for all outstanding principal at 10 years.
+Some notes can be amortized over a long period with a balloon payment set earlier on.
+For example, a loan might be amortized over 30 years to keep the monthly payments as low as possible, with a balloon payment for all outstanding principal at 10 years.

 Interest Only Notes

-For example, a $100,000 interest only loan with an interest rate of 6%.
+[EXAMPLE] A $100,000 interest only loan has an interest rate of 6%.
 Over 15 years, the borrower will pay will pay $90,000 in interest, plus repayment of the $100,000 principal at maturity.
 This is a fairly obvious simple annualized return on investment of 6%.

-LTV and ITV (Loan to Value and Investment to Value)
+Loan to Value (LTV) and Investment to Value (ITV)

 An LTV/ITV of 65% or lower is generally considered decent as the lender is likely to be able to recoup all or most of the loan in the case of a foreclosure.